LUKE-HAG/LHW-Schmalz-Scale/README.md

 The code in this repository is used in the project deriving from a Master's Thesis.
 It is used to program a Raspberry Pi Pico W to take readings from a Scale and interpret them into takt signals.

+The Circuit Diagram of the Raspberry Pi is depicted in the attached image.
+The wires going to the top of the diagram connect to the TX pin, VCC pin, and GND pin of the scale RS232 connection.

 The following is a description of the process which the code attempts to implement.

 LED States: